-Your teeth are actually composed of three distinct layers: enamel on the outside, a hard substance called dentin right underneath it, and inside that is soft tissue called the dental pulp, which contains a tooth’s nerves and blood vessels.
-When the outer layers have become cracked, chewing can cause them to move in such a way that irritates the sensitive pulp.
+When the outer layers of a tooth become cracked, chewing can cause them to move in such a way that irritates the sensitive pulp.
 After a while, the pulp can become so damaged that it isn’t able to recover.
-Left alone, the pulp can even develop an infection which can eventually spread to the gums and bone that support the tooth, making it necessary to extract it.
+Left alone, the pulp can even develop an infection which can eventually spread to the gums and bone that support the tooth, leading to the need for an extraction.

 There are many different ways a tooth can crack, so the kind of treatment a tooth needs will depend on the type, location, and extent of the damage.
 Some common types of cracks are: